nathanielwin/DOMS_Detection/README.md

 ## 1. Software Processing 🔍
 This section encompasses Exploratory Data Analysis (EDA), Cleaning, and Machine Learning Modeling.
 Machine Learning used in this project is Neural Network.

-In this phase, my main goals are:
+In this section, my main goals are:
 - Exploring the data
 - Identifying necessary cleaning steps
 - Built dataset